KWflyer/CRAB/README.md

 # Attention-Based Convolution Neural Network for Magnetic Tile Surface Defect Classification and Detection (convolutional retinal attention block:CRAB)

-Li Ju，Kai Wang, Mengfan He, Luyao Ke, and Heng Wang.
+Ju Li，Kai Wang, Mengfan He, Luyao Ke, and Heng Wang.
 Attention-Based Convolution Neural Network for Magnetic Tile Surface Defect Classification and Detection[J].
 Applied Soft Computing, 2024: 111631. (https://doi.org/10.1016/j.asoc.2024.111631)

 If you find this paper is useful and helpful to your work, please cite our paper in your research work.
 Thanks.